-Get helpful ideas and experienced advice on strategic planning from business leaders across a variety of industries.
+Helpful ideas and advice on strategic planning from a variety of business leaders.

 “Begin by building a team to own the process and ensure there is representation from all key areas of the organization.
 Incorporating different perspectives makes it easier to implement and disseminate the strategic plan once it is created.
 The team must be heard, invested in the process, and agree to goals upfront or the plan will not get adopted.”

 “Too often strategic planning meetings are long and drawn-out, but that doesn't need to be the case.
 It is possible to speed up strategy sessions.
 First, look at the process in advance to determine if there are steps and elements you can cut out entirely.

 “Next, at the beginning of your planning, lay out the ground rules that include time limits for conversations, exercises, and activities, and then designate a time-keeper whose job is to call time for these tasks.

 “Finally, if people get long-winded, go off-topic, or just get bogged down in their conversations during strategic planning, ask the question: ‘What are we trying to achieve?’ to refocus the conversation.
 When that question has been answered, ask: ‘Is there anything else?’”